turbomaze/untemplate/README.md

 * arguments
   * `examples`: a list of HTML nodes as strings.
 These nodes should all represent the same "type of thing" in the page you'd like to apply the template to.
 For instance, the HTML for each search result in a long list of search results.
 These nodes must all share the same outermost tag.
-  * `cb`: (optional) a progress callback that is periodically called with the approximate completion percentage
+  * `cb`: (optional) a progress callback that is periodically called with the approximate completion percentage (first argument) and a stop function (second argument) that causes `deduceTemplate` to terminate early if called
   * `rate`: (optional) the approximate percent of progress that occurs between each call of `cb`
 * returns
   * a string representing the minimum template that matches all of the provided examples